 M.A.T. in Secondary EnglishCOURSES FAQS OVERVIEW KSU CATALOG

-The Masters of Arts in Teaching Secondary English program leads to a master's degree and a teaching certificate in Secondary English (grades 6-12).
-The program is currently four or five semesters in length and enrolls in both spring (January) and summer (June) semesters.
+The Masters of Arts in Teaching in Secondary English program leads to a Master's degree and a teaching certificate in Secondary English (grades 6-12).
+The program is currently 15-18 months in length and enrolls in both spring (January) and summer (June) semesters.

 Program of Study

 The program comprises 39 total hours, including at least 9 hours of professional sequence courses and 30 hours of teaching field courses.
 The program is designed to be flexible enough to support students interested in a longer program of study.

 Applicants without a bachelor's degree (or background coursework in) English or a closely related field may need to complete prerequisite coursework in order to be eligible for admission to the Secondary English concentration of the MAT program.
 Prerequisite categories and potential courses are detailed in the prerequisite approval form; please contact the program advisor for more information and guidance.

 INED 6400: Effectively Supporting Students with Exceptionalities in Inclusive Settings

 INED 6431: Foundations for Teaching Diverse English Learners